Sandeepv68/reaxios/README.md

 #### Changelog
 - **v0.0.1**
     - es6 code base
+    - UMD build, can be used on browser and server side
     - 100% code coverage
     - Tests using jest
     - Vulnerabilities check added